aliemad5/YOLO-Keras-object-detection-model/README.md

 Date: September  2025

 ## Requirements
-All dependencies for this project are listed in Requirements.txt To install them, run the following command in your terminal:
+All dependencies for this project are listed in [Requirements.txt](Requirements.txt).
+To install them, run the following command in your terminal:
 ```bash
 pip install -r Requirements.txt